Business Immigration Solicitors

 - That their role falls into one of the skilled Occupation Codes (or job types).

-- Their salary, which must be at least £25,600 per year or the minimum salary required for the individual’s Occupation Code, whichever is higher.
+- Their salary, which must be at least £25,600 per year or the minimum salary required for the individual’s Occupation Code, whichever is higher, and that the company intends to continue to pay this for the foreseeable future

 - That the company plans to employ them for the foreseeable future

-Our experienced team of business immigration solicitors can advise you on applying for Settlement/Indefinite Leave To Remain.
+Our experienced team of business immigration solicitors can advise you on applying for Settlement/Indefinite Leave To Remain for an employee and what impact this will have on their immigration position.

 There are strict restrictions on the work that those with a Student visa can do.
-The individual’s Biometric Residence Permit (BRP) should state how many hours per week they can work.
+The individual’s Biometric Residence Permit (BRP) or e-visa should state how many hours per week they can work.
 Usually, it is 20 hours per week in term-time and full-time in the holidays and once their course has ended.
-However, this varies and so you should always check their BRP carefully.
+However, this varies and so you should always check their position carefully.

 If the individual is allowed to work for you, you should make sure that their hours don’t exceed the maximum allowed.
-If they have a second job, the hours they spend doing this job will also count towards this maximum.
+If they have a second job, including voluntary work, the hours they spend doing this job will also count towards this maximum.

-The individual cannot carry out a permanent role in your business.
+The individual also cannot carry out a permanent role in your business.
 If you want to hire them on a long-term basis, you should sponsor them under the Skilled Worker immigration route.
-They may benefit from the lower new entrant salary threshold.
+They may benefit from the lower new entrant salary threshold if they apply from within the UK whilst they have a Student visa and the business may be exempt from paying the Immigration Skills Charge for their application.

 Contact our business immigration team if you need assistance with a student visa issue.
 We are experienced in working in this area.

-The individual must qualify under the Intra-Company Graduate Trainee route.
+The individual must qualify under the Global Business Mobility Graduate Trainee route and your sponsor licence must have the appropriate ability to sponsor workers under this category.
 Certain requirements must be met.

-Once you are satisfied that the individual meets the requirements for sponsorship under the Intra-Company Graduate Trainee Route, the next step is to assign an Undefined Certificate of Sponsorship (CoS) to them.
+Once you are satisfied that the individual meets the requirements for sponsorship under the Global Business Mobility Graduate Trainee Route, the next step is to assign an Undefined Certificate of Sponsorship (CoS) to them.

 They must ensure they provide all of the documents they need to submit with their visa application and complete their form correctly for a successful application.